 Social care and care in the community will benefit hugely from POCT.
 Improving data that hospitals have in their own organisations and enabling more effective use of that data is an important outcome.

 More personalised care and enabling people to self-manage their conditions will also have a hugely positive impact.
 More data as a result of more regular home POCT testing will help to create better results for patients – creating better insight, understanding and ultimately, delivering better care.

 We hope you enjoyed our guest blog from the editor of the mHealth Journal.
-If you’d like to learn more about mhealth disruption, do not hesitate to get in touch or email: firstname.lastname@example.org
+If you’d like to learn more about mhealth disruption, do not hesitate to get in touch: email@example.com

-Views expressed at that of our guest blogger and not the company.
+The views expressed are that of our guest blogger and not the company.